 Admissions Policy

-Degree-seeking students are required to submit the AOEU application for admission.
+All prospective students must complete an application form to begin the admissions process.
+Click here to select the correct application.
 The Art of Education University accepts applications continuously throughout the year.

 Official Transcripts

 The Art of Education University considers a transcript official when sent directly from the issuing institution.
-Students may request to send official transcripts through these methods:
+Students may send official transcripts through the following methods:

 1. Parchment Exchange*

-2. Through other electronic services providers to the email address, transcripts@theartofeducation.edu.
+2. Through other electronic services providers to the following email address: transcripts@theartofeducation.edu

 3. Mailed** in a sealed envelope directly from the issuing institution to the following address: